An Original Poem by JB. Stobbart

 to a transcriber of the heart,

-mile upon mile drags, then speeds by —
+mile upon mile drags, then speeds by:

 we stand in your cradle of worlds

-where Henchard and Tess are born,
+where Henchard, Tess and Jude are born,

-where woodlands are strength and wealth:
+where woodlands are strength and real wealth:

 and between an avenue of trees